vanarloeyu/IPYNB-Opener/README.md

       ![wrong_directory](visuals/wrong_directory.gif "wrong_directory")

 ## Your step by step guide to open your Jupyter Notebook (.ipynb) file with a double click
 The solution created was based on the second method mentioned above and ghoppe's answer in https://superuser.com/questions/139352/mac-os-x-how-to-open-vim-in-terminal-when-double-click-on-a-file.
 Below are the detailed steps for the automator solution.

+If you have downloaded ["automatic_ipynb_opener.app"](https://github.com/vanarloeyu/Jupyter-Notebook-Double-Click/tree/master/automatic_ipynb_opener.app) you may proceed to Step 7.

   1. Open "Automator.app" from your Finder

       ![step1](visuals/step1.png "step1")